entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### 204. Number of sclerotic plates: (0) four or less; (1) more than four.
 > Zhu *et al*.
 (2009, Character 57), and references therein; Zhu *et al*.
 (2013), Character 170; Choo *et al*.
 (2017), Character 241; King *et al*.
 (2017), Character 204; Castiello (2018), Character 203; Zhu Y. *et al*.
 (2022), Character 208; Brazeau *et al*.
 (2023), Character 209.
 Cui *et al*.
 (2023), Character 208; Lu *et al*.
 (2026), Character 204; Zhu Y. *et al*.
 (2026), Character 204.
+> Klug *et al*.
+(2023), Character 23.
+Burrow et al. 2016; Qiao et al. 2016; Zhu et al. 2013, 2016) In Maghriboselache, 13 are preserved, but very likely, there were over 80, like in Cladoselache.
 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax* is 0.
 > - The coding of *Ruiyu* is ?.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is ?.